libish-jacob/Blog/_posts/2021-03-30-how-to-move-a-git-folder-repository-to-git-repository-without-losing-the-history.md

 git remote add -f old_repo OLD-FOLDER-REPO-URL
 {% endhighlight %}

 here old_repo is the name give to the remote and it can be anything.
 OLD-FOLDER-REPO-URL is the folder path to the .git folder(for folder repository. e.g. "W:\Folder\\.git").
 Make sure that the path is escaped of special characters.
-This includes the back slash such that the path will look like as in example W:\\\\Folder\\\\.git
+This includes the back slash such that the path will look like, as in example, W:\\\\Folder\\\\.git
 The command will take some time to execute depending on how big the repository is.
 In case if you want to remove the new remote, then use command "git remote -v" to list all the remotes and use "git remote rm old_repo" to delete it.

 ![Capture1.JPG]({{site.baseurl}}/images/Capture1.JPG)